fabricio-p/parsim/README.md

 # ParSim

-A visual particle simulation written in C++ and uses [Raylib](https://github.com/raysan5/raylib/) for the drawing.
+A visual particle simulation using the Barnes-Hut algorithm with quad-trees for gravity written in C++ that uses [Raylib](https://github.com/raysan5/raylib/) for drawing and event handling.

 ## TODO
 - [x] Write a Tupfile and a script that downloads raylib
 - [x] Implement basic movement
-- [ ] Implement gravity
+- [x] Implement gravity